samtools/www.htslib.org/benchmarks/CRAM.md

 CRAM v3 MAX  |  281666960  | 166 	  |     -       | Via Scramble -9 -jZ (bzip2, lzma)

-Scramble was used to test bzip2, lzma and both combined along with compression level 9 for maximum shrinkage.
+Scramble was used to test bzip2, lzma and both combined along with compression level 9 for maximum shrinkage, although since v1.4 Htslib also supports these methods.